My Tokyo Guide

 The Mori Art Museum is found on the top floor of Roppongi Hills Mori Tower.
 Its focus is on contemporary art from Japan and Asia, although it has featured artists from around the globe.
 It puts on world-class special exhibitions year-round.

 If you’re in town at the right time of year, one can’t-miss art event is Roppongi Art Night.
-It typically runs from a Saturday morning to a Sunday afternoon in late May, and the festivities go all night.
 It’s a one-night extravaganza that’s all about making art more fun!

 If you’re shopping in Roppongi, you’ll find a mix of high-end luxury and unpretentious fun.
 You could start by perusing the luxury offerings at Roppongi Hills, then head to the Don Quijote Roppongi, the iconic Japanese department store filled from floor to ceiling with an incredible variety of goods at rock-bottom prices.